catmaid/CATMAID/sphinx-doc/source/extensions.rst

 designed the extension system to allow third parties to create external modules which interface with mainline CATMAID without having to change it.

+If all that is needed is a modification or extension of front-end code (i.e. no new back-end functionality or database schema changes), it might be enough to configure static front-end extensions.
+What these are is explained at the end of this section.

 Overview
 --------